zimera-systems/articles/06-install-multiple-dotnet-sdk/README.md

 As a beginner in Microsoft ecosystem, especially under Linux, I found a little bit difficult to get everything works as expected.
 Last week, I tried to get [WebSharper](https://websharper.com/) up and run but turns out I can not get it worked.
 I probably will write about this later.
 The solution is pretty simple: I need to have .NET SDK - LTS version (3.1.x) while I only have *Current* version (5.x.x).

-So yes, I have to intall more than one SDKs and Runtimes.
+So yes, I have to install more than one SDKs and Runtimes.
 How to do that? `dotnet` command - AFAIK - can not be used to do that.
 The answer is [dotnet-install scripts](https://dotnet.microsoft.com/download/dotnet/scripts) - available for Windows and for `Bash` shell.
 Using this install script, I can install more than one SDK and Runtimes.
 Here's how.

 ## Install LTS Version First